 Serving Suggestions

-- Seafood: An ideal dipping sauce for fried or grilled seafood like calamari, shrimp, salmon patties, fish fry or raw oysters.
+- Seafood: Perfect as a dip for grilled or fried seafood like calamari, shrimp, salmon patties, fish fry or even raw oysters.

-- Fried Chicken Dishes: Perfect as a dip for fried chicken, chicken wings, oven-fried tenders, or oven-fried chicken.
+- Fried Chicken Dishes: Ideal for dipping fried chicken, wings, and tenders.

 Storage Suggestions